Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Michigan's games this season have gone over 50.5 points five of eight times.

-- Indiana's games have gone over 50.5 points in five of eight chances this season.
+- Michigan has combined with its opponents to put up more than 50.5 points in five of eight games this season.

-- The two teams combine to score 59.1 points per game, 8.6 more than the over/under in this contest.
+- Saturday's total is 8.6 points lower than the two team's combined 59.1 points per game average.

-- The 48.7 combined points per game that these two squads have allowed this season are 1.8 fewer than the 50.5 over/under in this contest.
+- The 48.7 combined points per game that these two squads have allowed this season are 1.8 fewer than the 50.5 total in this contest.

-- Wolverines games this season feature an average total of 51.8 points, a number 1.3 points higher than Saturday's over/under.
+- The Wolverines and their opponents have scored an average of 51.8 points per game in 2021, 1.3 more than Saturday's total.

 - The 50.5-point over/under for this game is 2.2 points below the 52.7 points per game average total in Hoosiers games this season.